George T. Mickelson: 1944 Attorney General election

 On February 22, 1944, Mickelson declared that he would run for re-election.

 On August 1, 1944, Fred Wheeler of Custer was unopposed and nominated for Attorney General at the Democratic Convention in Aberdeen.

 Mickelson was re-elected defeating Democrat Wheeler by a count of 137,311 to 83,441 votes.

 Gubernatorial elections

 Mickelson became Governor of South Dakota in 1947, and served until 1951.

 Presidential run

 Mickelson ran as a favorite-son candidate in the 1952 South Dakota presidential primary, supporting Dwight D. Eisenhower's national bid, and lost narrowly to Eisenhower's chief rival, Senator Robert A. Taft of Ohio.

 Federal judicial service

 Mickelson received a recess appointment from President Dwight D. Eisenhower on December 9, 1953, to the United States District Court for the District of South Dakota, to a new seat authorized by 65 Stat.
-710. He was nominated to the same position by President Eisenhower on January 11, 1954.
+710 following the certification of Alfred Lee Wyman as disabled.
+He was nominated to the same position by President Eisenhower on January 11, 1954.
 He was confirmed by the United States Senate on February 9, 1954, and received his commission the next day.
 He served as Chief Judge from 1954 to 1965.
 He served until his death on February 28, 1965.